pavel-macovschi/checkbox-beautifier/README.md

 ## If you need to use a group of checkboxes.

-### You need to provide a master checkbox which will be triggerred all children (slave) checkboxes.
+### Use areGrouped property and set its value to true.

 ```html